Woo, you’ve finally decided to take the plunge and start a freelance writing career! Congrats!

 Next, claim your desired domain name.

-Step #3 – Creating Your Freelance Writer Website
+Step #3 – How to Create Your Freelance Writer Website

 Once you’ve completed your purchase, you’ll be prompted to create a login for your user area.
 Once that’s done you’re all set to download WordPress.
 SiteGround makes it super easy with their Account Setup Wizard pop up.